Change point localization in dependent dynamic nonparametric random dot product graphs: Theory

 The proof of \Cref{thm-main} can be found in \Cref{sec-app-main}, following two sets of lemmas -- technical details on estimating the latent positions and on change point analysis, collected in Appendices~\ref{sec-app-prop} and \ref{sec-app-cpd}, respectively.

 Suppose that $Te^{-n} \to 0$ and that $M$ satisfies

 Then it can be seen from \Cref{thm-main} that with probability tending to 1, as $T$ diverges, we have that $\widehat{K} = K$ and

 where the second inequality follows from the definition of $\kappa$ and the convergence follows from \Cref{assume-snr}, with the aid of an arbitrarily diverging sequence $a_T$.
 This implies that the change point estimators we obtain are consistent, with a vanishing localization rate.
+Since the quantity $M$ only appears in the probability, we remark that the larger $M$ is, the more likely that our estimators would perform satisfactorily, while the higher the computational cost is.

 \Cref{algorithm:WBS} in fact can handle networks of varying size.
 For instance, if we do not allow for the dependence across time, then \Cref{thm-main} holds provided that all network sizes are of the same order, which amounts to $c_1 n \leq n_t \leq c_2 n$, $t = 1, \ldots, T$, for universal constants $c_1, c_2 > 0$.